On this page:

 • maintain infrastructure.

 Distributors are therefore different to energy retailers, as retailers sell energy to customers.
-Find out who your electricity distributor is.

 Electricity retail market

 Retailers purchase electricity in the National Electricity Market (or NEM) using a combination of ‘hedging contracts’ or futures.
 This is where they negotiate the price they will pay for electricity in the future as well as from the ‘spot’ market (where they purchase a portion of electricity for immediate supply).
 Retailers also pay network costs.
-These are the costs to build and maintain the poles and wires that transmit and distribute electricity) charged by electricity distributors.
+These are the costs to build and maintain the poles and wires that transmit and distribute electricity charged by electricity distributors.
 Retailers add these costs together with their own operating costs and profit margin and offer electricity contracts to customers.

 Customers can choose to buy their gas and electricity from a range of different offers that have different prices and conditions.
 Customers can compare energy offers on Victorian Energy Compare.
 Find out more information about the gas sector.

-Embedded networks regulation
+Embedded networks

 • apartment buildings